-Solidaridad Europe was founded in 1969, and has since evolved into a leader of global sustainability initiatives.
-In Europe, Solidaridad’s activities focus on involving businesses, governments and donors to improve impact.
+Solidaridad in Europe was founded in 1969, and has since evolved into a leader of global sustainability initiatives.
+Solidaridad’s activities in Europe focus on involving businesses, governments and donors to improve impact.

 The role of good European governance in shaping conditions for sustainable economic growth is more important than ever.
 The Paris climate agreement (2015) and the support from the Dutch, Irish and Norwegian Ministries of Foreign Affairs for our work are clear signs of what is possible with governmental support.
 We believe the global economy is in need of sustainable leadership, both in the private and public sector.